 Now that you know your final itinerary, you may or may not need a JR Pass.
 Use this simulator to find out if you’re going to need it.
 If you are, you have to buy this beforehand as you cannot buy it after you land.

-Check out here for more information about using the train in Japan and you can also benefit from reading how to use the public transportation and a tram, bus, or metro.
+Check out here for more information about using the train in Japan and you can also benefit from reading how to use public transportation and a tram, bus, or metro.
 These posts should give you a rough idea and you’ll know what to expect.

 Order your portable Wi-fi

-You cannot survive in Japan without internet.
+You cannot survive in Japan without the internet.
 Not only will you need maps and various other apps to be able to get around, but you might also need translation apps from time to time.

 You can either buy a SIM card and use an older phone as a hotspot or you can buy a portable Wi-fi.
 The portable device gives you more flexibility, better speed, and even unlimited data.
 If you’re in a group, the SIM card will not be enough for you, but for a couple, it worked perfectly fine.